zchsh/js-utils-test/README.md

 ---

-The rationale for adopting the more complex `mitigateWidows` function is that it handles relatively common "edge case" where there are multiple long words at the end of a string of text (such as a headline or paragraph).
+The rationale for adopting the proposed `mitigateWidows` function is that it handles relatively common "edge case" where there are multiple long words at the end of a string of text (such as a headline or paragraph).

 ## Example